 I love science and technology, so it’s only natural that I use a wide range of educational technology and apps in the classroom.
 Because I have low vision, not every app I find is a perfect fit for me, but I still have found many apps that support large print, magnification, Zoom, VoiceOver, and other accessibility features (read my app accessibility checklist here).
 Here are five apps that help students with low vision in the science classroom, encompassing a variety of science disciplines.
 These apps are great for elementary, middle, and high school students with vision impairments, but not all apps will work for each student.
-For five more apps that help students with low vision in the classroom, read this post here.
+Read more about apps that help students with low vision in the classroom here.

 Periodic table apps

 I have used the periodic table in various science classes, especially in high school chemistry.
 I wrote a list of ways to make the periodic table accessible for students with low vision and blindness with a combination of iPad and Android apps, as well as some no-tech solutions.
-Read the post here.
+Read more about making the periodic table accessible here.

 Smithsonian Channel videos

 The Smithsonian Channel has a variety of videos on different science topics that are commonly played in science classes.
 Students can watch the videos in the classroom with their peers, playing the video on their iPad while everyone else watches it on the projector screen.
-Alternatively, students can use Chromecast to broadcast the video to a larger screen- read more about Chromecast here.
+Alternatively, students can use Chromecast to broadcast the video to a larger screen- read more about the Chromecast here.
 I liked the videos didn’t have a lot of flashing lights too- read more about photosensitivity in the classroom here.
 This app works well with Zoom and VoiceOver and has subtitles on videos, but no descriptive audio as of yet.
-Download it for iPad here and Android here.
+Download the Smithsonian Channel app for iPad here and for Android here.

 In preparation for the August 2017 solar eclipse, Eclipse Soundscapes was created to provide blind and visually impaired users with a view of the eclipse, no staring at the sun needed.
 Even though the eclipse has passed, the app still contains a lot of information about solar eclipses and is expected to expand more as field data from the eclipse is collected.
-Read my post on the app here, and my review of watching the solar eclipse with it here.
+Read my post on the Eclipse Soundscapes app here, and my experience watching the solar eclipse here.

 BrainPop Featured Movie

-All of these apps were tested on the 5th generation iPad running iOS 11 and accessibility settings enabled- read more about those here.
-When appropriate, apps were tested on an Android phone running software version 8.1, also known as Android Oreo, and accessibility settings enabled- read more about those here.
-I recommend testing each of these apps out to see which ones work best.
+All of these apps were tested on the 5th generation iPad running iOS 11 and accessibility settings enabled- read more about my iPad accessibility settings here.
+When appropriate, apps were tested on an Android phone running software version 8.1, also known as Android Oreo, and accessibility settings enabled- read more about my Android accessibility settings here.
+I recommend testing each of these apps out to see which ones work best for your needs.
 If you have any other favorites, comment below with the app name and what device it’s on.